 For pre-entry support, please visit our Discover pages.

 What do you need to do next?

-We try and keep things as simple as possible at the University of Reading, so whether you are pre-entry or you have already started we provide a named contact from our Student Welfare team, who will talk you through all aspects of welfare support and finances.
-She will help you navigate what you need to do based on your individual circumstances and offer you support along the way.
+We try and keep things as simple as possible at the University of Reading, so whether you are pre-entry or you have already started the Student Welfare team will talk you through all aspects of welfare support and finances.
+We will help you navigate what you need to do based on your individual circumstances and offer you support along the way.

-Contact Sue Wallace, Senior Welfare Officer, for further information: email@example.com.
+Contact the Student Welfare Team for further information: email@example.com

 What support is available whilst studying at the University of Reading?